lxc/incus/doc/howto/migrate_from_lxc.md

 ## Start the migration process

-Run `sudo lxd.lxc-to-lxd [flags]` to migrate the containers.
+Run `sudo lxc-to-incus [flags]` to migrate the containers.
-(This command assumes that you are using the snap; otherwise, replace `lxd.lxc-to-lxd` with `lxc-to-lxd`, also in the following examples.)
+(This command assumes that you are using the snap; otherwise, replace `lxc-to-incus` with `lxc-to-lxd`, also in the following examples.)

 For example, to migrate all containers:

-    sudo lxd.lxc-to-lxd --all
+    sudo lxc-to-incus --all

 To migrate only the `lxc1` container:

-    sudo lxd.lxc-to-lxd --containers lxc1
+    sudo lxc-to-incus --containers lxc1

 To migrate two containers (`lxc1` and `lxc2`) and use the `my-storage` storage pool in LXD:

-    sudo lxd.lxc-to-lxd --containers lxc1,lxc2 --storage my-storage
+    sudo lxc-to-incus --containers lxc1,lxc2 --storage my-storage

 To test the migration of all containers without actually running it:

-    sudo lxd.lxc-to-lxd --all --dry-run
+    sudo lxc-to-incus --all --dry-run

 To migrate all containers but limit the `rsync` bandwidth to 5000 KB/s:

-    sudo lxd.lxc-to-lxd --all --rsync-args --bwlimit=5000
+    sudo lxc-to-incus --all --rsync-args --bwlimit=5000

-Run `sudo lxd.lxc-to-lxd --help` to check all available flags.
+Run `sudo lxc-to-incus --help` to check all available flags.

 ```{note}
 If you get an error that the `linux64` architecture isn't supported, either update the tool to the latest version or change the architecture in the LXC container configuration from `linux64` to either `amd64` or `x86_64`.